You’re either completely terrified or intrigued. I am beyond obsessed with the technique and here to share my own positive experience!

 • Alternate day fasting: Pretty much what it sounds like, you fast every other day.
 This method can be somewhat extreme and difficult to maintain.

-Why should you consider?
+Why should you consider it?
 Intermittent fasting has been shown to have the following benefits:

 • Lower inflammation